Pupil Premium & Its Benefits…

 - To increase social mobility

-- To enable more pupils from disadvantaged backgrounds to get into the top Universities
+- To enable more children from disadvantaged backgrounds to get into the top Universities

-- To reduce the attainment gap between the highest and lowest achieving pupils
+- To reduce the attainment gap between the highest and lowest achieving children

 At Endon Hall Primary School:

-- We also recognise that not all pupils who are socially disadvantaged are registered or qualify for free school meals
+- We also recognise that not all children who are socially disadvantaged are registered or qualify for free school meals

-The Governing Body is responsible for accounting for the impact of the Pupil Premium funding.
+The Governing Board is responsible for accounting for the impact of the Pupil Premium funding.
 It is a requirement to report publicly on the deployment and impact of this funding.